Post

 Installing the Libraries

-In the CLI, install the library: npm install @azure/msal-browser@4.13.0
+In your terminal, navigate to the repo and install the library by running npm install @azure/msal-browser@4.13.0

 Note: We are specifically using 4.13.0 because the latest version at the time of writing seems to be broken.